-Voxel is a relatively new terminology and mostly associated with additive manufacturing or 3D printing.
+Voxel is a relatively new terminology mostly associated with additive manufacturing or 3D printing.
 Most of us are not familiar with the term voxel.
-Voxels are closely related to pixels but are quite different from one other.
-While everyone using a smartphone or a digital camera or even LED televisions is familiar with pixel, Voxel is mostly restricted to the professionals concerned with additive manufacturing or 3D printing.
+And most of us can’t differentiate between pixels and voxels.
+Voxels are closely related to pixels but still are quite different from it.
+While everyone using a smartphone, a digital camera or an LED televisions is familiar with pixel, Voxel is mostly out of people’s vocabulary.

-Here, we explain the term voxel and the difference between pixel and voxel.
+Here, in this article we explain the difference between pixel and voxel.

 Pixel is the smallest unit of a digital graphic which can be illuminated on a display screen and a set of such illuminated pixels form an image on screen.
 A pixel is usually represented as a square or a dot on any display screen like a mobile, TV, or computer monitor.
 They can be called as the building blocks of a digital image and can be controlled to accurately show the desired picture.

 The quality of picture concerning the clarity, size and colour combination is majorly controlled by the amount and density of pixels present in the display.
 Higher the resolution smaller the size of the pixel and better the clarity and vice versa.